StudentsAdministration/05_thymeleaf/README.md

 Thymeleaf examples and literature used this semester

 ## Pourpouse of Thymeleaf
-Thymeleaf is a scripting language which your are going to use primary for handeling the data transfered from the controller or the data transfered from the view to the controler.
+Thymeleaf is a Java Template Framework which your are going to use primarely for handeling the data transfered from the controller or the data transfered from the view to the controler.

 ## Adding external stylesheet